-- U.S.-born persons not vaccinated as an infant whose parents were born in regions with high HBV endemicity (≥8%) - Persons who have ever injected drugs - Men who have sex with men - Persons needing immunosuppressive therapy, including chemotherapy, immunosuppression related to organ transplantation, and immunosuppression for rheumatological or gastroenterologic disorders. - Individuals with elevated ALT or AST of unknown etiology - · Donors of blood, plasma, organs, tissues, or semen - Persons with end-stage renal disease, including predialysis, hemodialysis, peritoneal dialysis, and home dialysis patients^a - All pregnant women - .
-Infants born to HBsAg-positive mothers - · Persons with chronic liver disease, e.g., HCV - Persons with HIV - · Household, needle-sharing, and sexual contacts of HBsAg-positive persons - Persons who are not in a long-term, mutually monogamous relationship (e.g., >1 sex partner during the previous 6 months) - Persons seeking evaluation or treatment for a sexually transmitted disease4 - Health care and public safety workers at risk for occupational exposure to blood or blood-contaminated body fluids - Residents and staff of facilities for developmentally disabled persons - Travelers to countries with intermediate or high prevalence of HBV infection - .
-Persons who are the source of blood or body fluid exposures that might require postexposure prophylaxis - Inmates of correctional facilities - Unvaccinated persons with diabetes who are aged 19 through 59 years (discretion of clinician for unvaccinated adults with diabetes who are aged ≥60 years)
+- U.S.-born persons not vaccinated as an infant whose parents were born in regions with high HBV endemicity (≥8%) - · Persons who have ever injected drugs - Men who have sex with men - Persons needing immunosuppressive therapy, including chemotherapy, immunosuppression related to organ transplantation, and immunosuppression for rheumatological or gastroenterologic disorders. - Individuals with elevated ALT or AST of unknown etiology - Donors of blood, plasma, organs, tissues, or semen - Persons with end-stage renal disease, including predialysis, hemodialysis, peritoneal dialysis, and home dialysis patients - · All pregnant women - Infants born to HBsAg-positive mothers - · Persons with chronic liver disease, e.g., HCV - Persons with HIV - · Household, needle-sharing, and sexual contacts of HBsAg-positive persons - Persons who are not in a long-term, mutually monogramous relationship (e.g., >1 sex partner during the previous 6 months) - Persons seeking evaluation or treatment for a sexually transmitted disease Health care and public safety workers at risk for occupational exposure to be - Health care and public safety workers at risk for occupational exposure to blood or blood-contaminated body fluids - Residents and staff of facilities for developmentally disabled persons - Travelers to countries with intermediate or high prevalence of HBV infection - .
+Persons who are the source of blood or body fluid exposures that might require postexposure prophylaxis - Inmates of correctional facilities - Unvaccinated persons with diabetes who are aged 19 through 59 years (discretion of clinician for unvaccinated adults with diabetes who are aged >60 years)

 Indicates those who should receive hepatitis B vaccine, if seronegative.
-Sources: (23,35,36).
+Sources: ${}^{(23,35,36)}$.